Zero-waste vegan shampoo bars on a wooden tray, featured in World Vegan Travel’s guide to eco-friendly shampoo options

 5 Fantastic Zero-Waste Shampoo Options

 Plastic!
-We know it’s terrible and we know that we all use way too much of the stuff.
-But it’s also just so cheap, easy and convenient.
-What is one to do!?
+We all know it’s terrible, and we all use way too much of it.
+But it’s also cheap, easy, and everywhere.
+What’s a person to do?

 Pros:

-• Subscription service means you’ll never run out!
+• Subscription option so you never run out

 Cons: